snguyenpentest/HTB-writeups/Keeper/Keeper.md

 `518b434db7c3142f146ccc3e3011ef33`

 While the KeePass password had unique characters, we found the Root flag by remote SSH with authentication by exploiting a public CVE.<br>
-**Solution:** As admin, always keep machines/software patched to have access to the latest security updates.<br>
+**Mitigation:** As admin, always keep machines/software patched to have access to the latest security updates.<br>
 Other layers of security to consider would be to have honeypot accounts, files, and keep public/private keys in a separate database instead of all in one place.